ShuangyiTong/VRPainExptGuide/README.md

 Figure 4: All in one interactive control panel
 ![CP2](imgs/InteractiveControlPanelScriptTab.PNG)
 Figure 5: Interactive panel controlled by script with ad-hoc parameter modification during experiment
-## Apply stimulation feedback with TCP sockets
+## Apply stimulation feedback

+### Unity inter-process communication with TCP sockets

 We enable inter-process communication between Unity and outside devices for real-time data transmission via TCP sockets and socket API.
 This can be done in various programming languages.
 Here we show a brief example of two-way communication between the server (Python script) and client (Unity GameObject with C# script), where the server can also work for processing tasks on external devices (e.g. real shock generation of the stimulators).
 Especially for the stimulation feedback, the Unity client will first know when and how to generate the stimulation when the task is ongoing, and send the corresponding message to the Python server, where you can meanwhile process a real stimulation through an I/O Device connecting the server and stimulator.
 A detailed [example](https://github.com/Chronowanderer/CogPainExp-TCP-connection) of its application will be explained afterwards.